Tennis-Djokovic a victim of politics, kept in captivity in Australia, say family | Sports-Games

 Tennis-Djokovic a victim of politics, kept in captivity in Australia, say family

 They're stomping all over Novak to stomp all over Serbia and Serbian people," Djokovic's father Srdjan told reporters in Belgrade on Thursday.
-Australian Prime Minister Scott Morrison said earlier in the day that Djokovic would receive no special treatment.
+Australian Prime Minister Scott Morrison said earlier that Djokovic would receive no special treatment.

 Novak Djokovic's family said he was the victim of a "political agenda" in Australia as they rallied around the world number one who was denied entry into the country on Thursday for his Australian Open title defence.
 The 34-year-old Djokovic was granted a medical exemption from COVID-19 vaccination requirements to compete in the year's first major, but after a public outcry he was detained https://www.reuters.com/lifestyle/sports/exclusive-novak-djokovic-denied-entry-australia-seeking-injunction-stop-2022-01-05 by officials at the border on Thursday.